kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 These three accomplishments form the backbone of the current version of our product.

 ### 5.4 Continuous Integration
-Throughout our project, we used Git to achieve continuous integration.
+Throughout our project, we used Git with a Gitflow[<sup>[4]</sup>](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) style workflow to achieve continuous integration.
 Our initial strategy involved having two primary branches: the [main](../../../tree/main) branch was used as a demo-ready environment; the [develop](../../../tree/develop) branch was used to stage new development.
-When completing new development, we started by creating user-story-based branches from `develop`.
+When completing new developments, we started by creating user-story-based branches from `develop`.
 After completing the feature, we merged the changes back into `develop`.
 As our application took shape and became more complex, we implemented more rigorous processes to ensure changes did not cause loss of functionality.

 ![Image](DevProcess.png)

 [Click here](SugarRushDevCycle.pdf) to see a more detailed plan of our process, which focused on key steps for each stage of the development cycle.
 The beginning of the cycle includes [ideation](../UXDesign/README.md) and sprint planning [(as discussed above)](README.md#53-sprint-overview).
 The remaining stages of development form our continuous integration.